Isaiah Chapter Nine

 Isaiah 9:17

-David knew of God's love but he also knew that God was a jealous God.
-This verse speaks to the fact that all of the people have turned away from the things of God and so His wrath is poured out on them.
-Today, we pretty much ignore the fact that God is going to pour out His wrath on those that turn their back on His offer of grace and mercy (see Revelation 16).
+Because of their rebellion, God had basically let go of the people which opened them up to attack from the enemy and he was not going to intervene on their behalf.
+This verse speaks to the fact that all of the people had turned away from the things of God and so his wrath was poured out on them but still he is willing to accept their repentance.
+Today, we pretty much ignore the fact that God is going to pour out his wrath on those that turn their back on his offer of grace and mercy (see Revelation 16).
 But, whether we want to acknowledge it or not, it is coming soon.

 Isaiah 9:18

 Briers, thorns, and weeds are usually symbols of sin and disobedience in the Bible.
-This verse speaks to the fact that all who walk in those ways will be consumed in the fire of God's wrath.
+This verse speaks to the fact that all who walk in those ways will be consumed in the fire of God's wrath and this wrath demonstrates the majesty of God.

 Isaiah 9:19